jbrunton/jbrunton.com/_posts/2025-02-20-what-we-should-mean-by-accountability.md

 # A better approach

-To improve upon these limited approaches, we can take inspiration from two complementary views on what ‘accountability’ should look like in high performing organisations.
+To improve upon these limited approaches, we can take inspiration from two complementary views on what ‘accountability’ should look like in high performing organizations.
 We will then discuss the preconditions which management must institute in order for this approach to be effective.

 ## ‘Accountability’ as responsibility